Saturday, 6 September 2014

 Air New Zealand's "required to view" Sports Illustrated Safety Video

-Similarly there are also tensions which need debating in the decision by Air NZ to 'celebrate' a 50 year anniversary of the US corporate, Sports Illustrated magazine by involving that company's bikini clad models in a safety video for Air NZ, a video which will be compulsory to view.
 In the first instance, sexism aside, this decision runs up against the libertarian arguments of free choice.
 Claims that people's choice of dress is up to them, are undercut if all passengers are compelled to watch what amounts to an advertisement for Sports Illustrated even if it offends them.
-When I raised my concern about the required to view implication of the video, it was a new conservative National politician, Paul Foster-Bell who first responded, agreeing and adding, "If safety videos are compulsory viewing they should cut down on the embarrassingly cringeworthy vids".
+When I raised my concern about the required to view implication of the video, it was a new conservative National politician, Paul Foster-Bell who first responded, agreeing and tweeting, "If safety videos are compulsory viewing they should cut down on the embarrassingly cringeworthy vids".

 Then there is a very basic question- do such videos make us safer?
 Some commentators argue the message is distracting from safety, because it is now buried in visuals.
 And surely feeling annoyed is also distracting?
 Then there is the contentious research in human psychology that asks, if "sex sells", does it also inform, or do some 'sexualised contexts' actually distract us from performing important cognitive functions, like concentrating on key facts and detailed information?